NecsusECS/Necsus/README.md

 to emit trace level logs.
 They are:

 * `-d:necsusEntityTrace`: Logs whenever an entity is spawned, deleted, or modified in some way
+* `-d:necsusEventTrace`: Logs whenever an event is sent

 ### Dumping Generated Code